 Within a week the strike spread to 25 New England shoe towns, as 20,000 shoe workers walked off the job.
 Another 20,000 supporters marched in parades, came to rallies and jeered the out-of-town police.

-Abraham Lincoln, who was campaigning for president of the United States, announced his support for the shoemakers strike:
+Abraham Lincoln, then campaigning for president of the United States, announced his support for the shoemakers strike:

 I am glad to see that a system of labor prevails in New England Under which laborers can strike when they want to, where they are not obliged to labor whether you pay them or not.
 I like a system which lets a man quit when he wants to, and wish it might prevail everywhere.

 By the end of the shoemakers strike, shoe workers would claim a partial victory, and their newly formed unions would live on to fight another day.

 $1 A Week

 The New England shoemakers strike had been brewing for years.
 Shoe workers had traditionally worked as fishermen and farmers.
 They made shoes at home to supplement their incomes.
 Men shaped the leather and their wives and daughters sewed uppers to soles.
 Eventually, demand for shoes increased, and employers centralized production in factories.
 By 1850, Lynn produced 4.5 million shoes a year.

 In 1852, the Lynn factories introduced Singer sewing machines.
 Consequently, boys and girls could do the work previously done by skilled adult artisans.
 The children worked for 10 exhausting, dangerous hours a day.

 Then the financial panic of 1857 sent the country into a long depression.
 Shoe workers lost their jobs and ran up heavy debts.
 When their employers rehired them the next year, they cut the workers' wages and lengthened their hours.
 For 16-hour days, men earned $3 a week, women only $1.
 It wasn’t enough to support a family, let alone repay debt.